If you plan to travel from Chiang Mai to Laos then you will have an interesting (and perhaps difficult) choice to make.

 Taking the slow boat makes for a relaxed and scenic 2-day introduction to Laos.
 It makes it very easy to meet people.
 (You can honestly meet travelers everywhere, but being stuck on a boat with a bunch of people for two days makes it especially easy

 If you’re going hiking in Nam Kan or Nam Ha national parks or wanting to stay in Luang Namtha, then it makes especially more sense to take the bus — or at least, if you wish to avoid backtracking on your route.

-I should mention that if you’re doing the 3-day Gibbon Experience near Huay Xai, it can be more efficient to continue onwards by bus afterwards!
+I should mention that if you’re doing the 3-day Gibbon Experience near Huay Xai, it can be more efficient to continue onwards by bus afterward!
 Instead of backtracking to Huay Xai, you can take a bus on to Luang Namtha.
 The Gibbon Experience lets you store your luggage near the park entrance.
 (The shorter 1-day Gibbon Experience is in another location closer to Huay Xai so in this case it’s moot.)